orel199973/Orel-Ben-Hur/README.md

  - MCSA - Microsoft Certified Solutions Associate<br/>
 - Certified Hands-on Cyber Security Specialist (CHCSS) at KERNELIOS College<a href="https://www.thoughtworks.com"></a><img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">. <br/>
 - Certificate PT Infrastructure  at ITSafe College🔎. <br/>
-- CSP Certificate: Cyber Security Practitioner from the National Cyber Security Authority👨‍💻. <br/>
+- Certificate  Cyber Security Defender from the National Cyber Security Authority👨‍💻. <br/>

 <h2>Skill Set 💪</h2>
 These are some of the major technologies that I use or have worked on in the past: